neon-sunset/Pinecone.NET/README.md

     await pinecone.CreateServerlessIndex(indexName, 1536, Metric.Cosine, "aws", "us-east-1");
 }

-// Get the Pinecone index by name (uses gRPC by default).
+// Get the Pinecone index by name (uses REST by default).
 // The index client is thread-safe, consider caching and/or
 // injecting it as a singleton into your DI container. using var index = await pinecone.GetIndex(indexName);